6 Tips For Running A Marathon when Undertrained and Underprepared

 how to run a marathon when undertrained and underprepared 5

-As well as stocking up on carbohydrates before the race, you can also stock your glycogen stores during the race.
+As well as stocking up on carbohydrates before the race, you will also need to stock your glycogen stores during the race.

 Energy gels and sports drinks contain high levels of it in an easy-to-digest way.

-For what to eat pre, during and post-run check out our complete nutrition guide.
+If you’re looking for a full breakdown of what to eat before, during, and after your race, check out our complete marathon nutrition guide.

 how to run a marathon when undertrained and underprepared 4